How to secure data in .Net

 RFC2898DeriveBytes Class

 Utilizing RFC2898DeriveBytes with a non-trivial iteration count is a superior approach compared to employing a straight hash function for authentication purposes.
 The Rfc2898DeriveBytes class serves as a potent tool in generating a derived key, utilizing a base key and other essential parameters.
-In the context of a password-based key derivation function, the base key is the user's password, while the other parameters consist of a salt value and an iteration count.
+In a password-based key derivation function, the base key is the user's password, while the other parameters consist of a salt value and an iteration count.
 The incorporation of a non-trivial iteration count enhances the security of the derived key, making it computationally expensive for potential attackers to carry out brute-force attacks or dictionary attacks.
 This heightened security ensures that password-based authentication is more robust and less susceptible to unauthorized access attempts, further safeguarding sensitive user data from malicious intruders.

 PBKDF2